ubihinon/twitter_scrapper/README.md

 Data by hashtag can be got: http://localhost/hashtags/{hashtag name without '#'}
 Example: http://localhost:80/users/python, http://localhost:80/users/python?limit=100

+If you want to launch tests you need to do next:
+1. create Virtual env
+2. execute command `pip3 install -r requirements.txt --no-cache-dir`
-If you want to launch tests you need to create `dev.py` file in `/twitter_scrapper/settings` and copy content from `dev.py.template`.
+3. Create `dev.py` file in `/twitter_scrapper/settings` and copy content from `dev.py.template`.

 After that you can launch tests.